proxpero/proxpero.github.io/_posts/2017-1-28-generating-text-with-markoff-chains.md

 ---
 title: Generating Text with Markoff Chains
 summary: "In this post, I’m going to create superficially real-looking text using a Markoff chain.
-Markoff chains are really interesting and can be used in many different ways.
-I’m going to use them to transform normal, human-written text into computer-generated text that is different from the original, but sometimes indistinguishable from text produced by humans.
-Often, it’s completely silly."
+I'll do it in Swift, and explain in particular various ways of using <code>Sequence</code> and <code>IteratorProtocol</code> to solve the problem."
 toc:
   - title: How Does It Work
     link: /#how-does-it-work